-The Free Library of Philadelphia seeks volunteers to guide visitors through the Parkway Central Library’s Rare Book Department at 1901 Vine Street, and the Rosenbach brothers’ historic house and library at 20th and Delancey.
+The Rosenbach seeks volunteers to guide visitors through the Rosenbach brothers’ historic house and library.

-Trainees will take a nine-week course that covers the history of the Rare Book Department and the Rosenbach, highlights of both collections, topics in museum education, and presentation skills.
-The course will be taught by Free Library Special Collections curators and education staff, and will be offered Saturday afternoons from 2:00 to 4:00 p.m., February 2020 through March 2020.
-After participating in the course and premiering their tours, new guides will conduct 45-minute tours for groups and walk-in visitors inside the Rare Book Department and the Rosenbach home.
+Trainees will take an eight-week course that covers the history of the Rosenbach, highlights of the collection, topics in museum education, presentation skills, and Diversity, Equity, Inclusion, and Accessibility training.
+The course will be taught by The Rosenbach education staff, and will be offered on Tuesday and Wednesday evenings throughout the year.
+After participating in the course and premiering their tours, new guides will conduct 45-minute tours for groups and walk-in visitors to The Rosenbach.

 - Guides are expected to attend at least three Guide Workshops each year.

-- Outgoing personality, strong verbal communication skills, and stamina for giving tours.
+- Outgoing personality, strong verbal communication skills, ability to be flexible and adaptable, and stamina for giving tours.

 - Ease with museum visitors of all ages and backgrounds.